Author Flows Logo

 Step 2: Outline the beginning, middle, and end.

-Step 3: Integrate subplots without derailing the main story.
+Step 3: Integrate subplots that echo the main plot.

 For many writers, visualizing these steps is the most effective way to stay organized.
 AuthorFlows, make it easier to map the plot outline for beginners and advanced writers alike, ensuring every turning point is clear and connected.